ZMedia Purwodadi

 Digital wellness is not just about limiting screens—it’s about creating balance.

-• Encourage stretching, short walks, or classroom movement activities
+• Encourage stretching, short walks, or classroom physical motion

 • Schedule offline collaborative learning tasks

-• Incorporate sensory breaks to reset attention and focus
+• Incorporate sensory breaks to reorder attention and focus

-These strategies reduce fatigue and improve both physical and cognitive performance.
+These strategies curb fatigue and improve both physical and cognitive performance.

 5. Foster Positive Online Communities